 Board of Directors

-Dirk is president and CEO of the International Emissions Trading Association (IETA).
+Dirk Forrister is President and CEO of the International Emissions Trading Association (IETA).
 He previously served as managing director of Natsource, as a senior official with the U.S. Department of Energy and as energy program manager at Environmental Defense Fund.
 He also served as Chairman of the White House Climate Change Task Force in the Clinton Administration.
 Dirk, an early contributor to U.S. climate change policy, brings to the Verra Board considerable skills and experience in energy policy and carbon markets.

 Kenneth J. Markowitz